 The Fonts Library consists of the following font categories: All, Local, Google, Adobe, and Shared.
-In the category All, you will see all the fonts and styles added to your font library.
+In the category All, you will see all the fonts and styles added to your Font Library.
 You can, of course, add and remove fonts to create your personal font settings.
 Each member of your account can customize the Font Library.

-To remove a font from the list hover over the green tick icon in its right upper corner.
-It’ll instantly change into a red sign icon.
-Click it to remove the font.
+To remove a font from the list uncheck the green tick icon – it’ll change into a red sign icon.

-You don’t need to add all styles of a given font – you can choose only one or two which suit your needs best!
+You don’t need to add all styles of a given font – you can choose only one or two that suit your needs.
 Just hover over the number of styles to see a list of them and simply tick the ones you’d like to add.